 Sand Creek provided vital water for the inhabitants of the camp

-The casualties would certainly have been higher had two officers, Captain Silas Soule and Lieutenant Joseph Cramer from Fort Lyon not refused to fight people who had been assured safety at their Sand Creek site by the US Army.
-Thanks to their eyewitness accounts, the extent of the bloodshed and the subsequent mutilation of the victims became common knowledge.
-The public display of body parts of the so-called “savages” paraded in Denver once the “victorious” brigade returned corroborated their descriptions.
 Soule and Cramer testified in the subsequent government investigation and by doing so, risked not only their military careers, but also their lives.
 Captain Soule was, in fact, shot in Denver several months later in what was generally acknowledged to be retribution for his courageous moral stance.
-His murderer(s) was never brought to justice.
-Evans and Chivington, even though they stepped down from their respective posts and were reprimanded by Congress, never suffered legal consequences, and were considered heroes in the eyes of many throughout their lives.
+His murderers were never brought to justice.
+Evans and Chivington, even though they stepped down from their respective posts and were reprimanded by Congress, never suffered legal consequences and were considered heroes by many of their contemporaries, as well as in the eyes of some today.

-Monument at what became Sand Creek National Historic Site in 2007
+Monument at Sand Creek National Historic Site

 Thanks for sharing this terrible and tragic story.
 The wickedness of this attack is beyond belief and to read it is heart-rending.